 I am certain that your local park will have a fireworks display.
 Fill up a thermos with hot chocolate (or your favourite “warming up” drink), maybe a bottle of red wine, grab some hot roasted nuts, popcorn, fudge – a couple of treats.
 Don’t forget a picnic blanket.
 Text your friends the time and place and sit back, relax and enjoy the show.

-The likely hood is no one would want to head on home after that, so why not invite everyone back to your place.
+The likelihood is no one would want to head on home after that, so why not invite everyone back to your place.
 Either pull out some board games or turn on the Wii and have a lovely evening with your favourite bunch of friends.

 I have been racking my brain about what else I can write about that has to do with